markjprice/cs12dotnet8/docs/code-editors/rider.md

 > If you're on Ubuntu 16.04 or later, you can install Rider from the command promptor terminal, as shown in the following command: `sudo snap install rider --classic`

 2. Run the installer.
+3. Download the latest version of JetBrains Toolbox App from the following link: https://www.jetbrains.com/toolbox-app/.
+4. Run the installer.

 ## Managing multiple projects using JetBrains Rider